Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Related Literature

 \paragraph{Demand Learning.} \cite{Broder2012Dynamic} considers a dynamic pricing problem for a single product with an unknown parametric demand curve and establishes an optimal minimax regret in the order of $O(\sqrt{T})$. \cite{keskin2014dynamic} investigates a pricing problem for a set of products with an unknown parameter of the underlying demand curve. \cite{BesbesZeevi2015} studies demand learning using a linear curve as a local approximation of the demand curve and establishes a minimax regret in the order of $O(\sqrt{T})$.
 Later, \cite{cheung2017dynamic} solves a dynamic pricing and demand learning problem with limited price experiments.
 We draw distinctions from these papers by studying a pricing and capacity sizing problem with demand learning in a queueing setting where our algorithm design and analysis need to take into account unique features of the queueing systems.

-\paragraph{Learning in queueing systems} Our paper is related to a small but growing literature on learning for queueing systems. \cite{Dai2021} studies an actor-critic algorithm for queueing networks. \cite{Xie2019} and \cite{Xie2020} develop reinforcement learning techniques to treat the unboundedness of the state space of queueing systems. \cite{Krishnasamy2021learning} develops bandit methods for scheduling problems in a multi-server queue with unknown service rates. \cite{zhong2022learning} proposes an online learning method to study a scheduling problem for a multiclass $M_t/M/N+M$ system with unknown service rates and abandonment rates. \cite{ChenLiuHong1} studies the joint pricing and capacity sizing problem for $GI/GI/1$ with known demand.
+\paragraph{Machine learning in queueing systems} Our paper is related to a small but booming literature on machine earning in queueing systems. \cite{Dai2021} studies an actor-critic algorithm for queueing networks. \cite{Xie2019} and \cite{Xie2020} develop reinforcement learning techniques to treat the unboundedness of the state space of queueing systems. \cite{Krishnasamy2021learning} develops bandit methods for scheduling problems in a multi-server queue with unknown service rates. \cite{zhong2022learning} proposes an online learning method to study a scheduling problem for a multiclass $M_t/M/N+M$ system with unknown service rates and abandonment rates. \cite{ChenLiuHong1} studies the joint pricing and capacity sizing problem for $GI/GI/1$ with known demand.
 See \cite{walton2021learning} for a review of the role of information and learning in queueing systems.
+Recent research has explored the application of deep learning methods to predict queueing performance: \cite{BKSS23} proposes a deep-learning-based steady-state predictor for the $GI/GI/1$ queue; \cite{GLBC24a,GLBC24b} develop recurrent neural network models to predict transient performance in nonstationary queues.
 Our paper is most closely related to \cite{Shi2020} which studies a price-based revenue management problem in an $M/M/c$ queue with unknown demand and discrete price space, under a multi-armed bandit framework.
 Later, \cite{jia2022online} extends the results in \cite{Shi2020} to the problem setting with a continuous price space and {considers linear demand functions}.
-Similar to \cite{Shi2020,jia2022online}, we also study a queueing control problem with unknown demand.
+Similar to \cite{Shi2020,jia2022online}, we also study a queueing control problem with unknown demand {and continuous decision variables}.
 The major distinction is that in addition to maximizing the service profit as by \cite{Shi2020}, the present paper also includes a \textit{queueing penalty} in our optimization problem as a measurement of the quality of service \citep{Kumar2010,LeeWard2014,LeeWard2019}.
-However, this gives rise to some new technical challenges to the algorithm design and regret analysis (e.g, treating queueing data with bias and auto-correlation).
-Besides, the present paper considers more general service distributions and demand functions.
+However, this introduces new technical challenges in algorithm design and regret analysis, such as addressing the bias and autocorrelation inherent in queueing data.
+Besides, the present paper considers more general service distributions and demand functions. { Online learning with continuous decision-making has also been explored in inventory systems.
+For instance, \cite{huh2009adaptive} proposed an SGD-based algorithm to optimize base-stock policies for inventory systems with positive lead times.
+Later, \cite{zhang2020closing} developed a simulation-based algorithm for the same problem, achieving an optimal regret bound of $O(T^{1/2})$.
+More recently, \cite{Cong2021Marrying} integrated stochastic gradient descent with bandit algorithms to address convexity challenges and optimize $(s,S)$ policies.
+While our approach also employs gradient-based methods, the fundamental differences between queueing system dynamics and inventory models lead to distinct algorithm designs, particularly in the construction of gradient estimators, as well as in the theoretical analysis. }